michellehudson/datamanagement/outlines/101_outline.md

 # What is research data?

 Research data is defined as "the recorded factual material commonly accepted in the scientific community as necessary to validate research findings."
-OMB Circular citation.
+OMB Circular A-110.

 There are four types of research data: